 Please contact the bookstore directly with questions (937) 775-5600 or go to wright.bncollege.com.

 Wright State University works with Graduation Foto, a leading commencement photographer.
 Prior to the start of the ceremony, Graduation Foto will be available for pre-commencement photographs in the line-up areas (on the upper-level concourse and in the McLin Gymnasium).
-During the ceremony Graduation Foto will take two additional photographs.
+During the ceremony Graduation Foto will take one additional photograph.

 Following the commencement ceremony, the photographer will mail no-obligation proofs within a week of the ceremony.
 Please remember: family and friends will not have access to the arena floor during the ceremony.